iambrunoromano/design-patterns/README.md

 # Creational Design Patterns
+The purpose of this simple repository is dual:
+1. track the Design Patterns I'm studying
-The aim of this simple repository is to provide a clear code-based explanation of the major Design Patterns.
+2. provide a clear code-based explanation of the major Design Patterns

 Each Design Pattern is briefly described and an example of it is presented.
 The language used is Java.